hakankorhasan/H2o-optimizer-task/README.md

 3. **Performance Measurement:** Records the start and end times to calculate the elapsed time for data processing.

+# Comparison of two structures (`PKMeasurementOptimize` vs. `PKMeasurement`)

+## Usage of Swift's Codable Protocol:

+ - PKMeasurementOptimize: The `PKMeasurementOptimize` structure effectively utilizes Swift's Codable protocol.
+This automates JSON encoding and decoding processes, handling data models without requiring custom operations from the developer.
+ - PKMeasurement: The `PKMeasurement` structure manually implements the `Encodable` and `Decodable` protocols.
+Handling date fields manually and adding custom code may be necessary.

- # Data Fields:
+## Data Fields:

  - PKMeasurementOptimize: The `PKMeasurementOptimize` structure automatically handles date fields, eliminating complexity related to date transformations.
  - PKMeasurement: The `PKMeasurement` structure needs to manually convert and parse date fields to and from String, introducing additional complexity and potential sources of errors.

-# Code Readability:
+## Code Readability:

  - KMeasurementOptimize: The `PKMeasurementOptimize` structure provides the same functionality with less code.
 A simpler CodingKeys enum and automatic date handling contribute to more readable and concise code.
  - PKMeasurement: The `PKMeasurement` structure may require more code and manual processing, potentially leading to more complex code.

-# Force Unwrapping:
+## Force Unwrapping:

  - PKMeasurementOptimize: The `PKMeasurementOptimize` structure minimizes the use of forced unwrapping (`as!`) and promotes safer coding practices.
  - PKMeasurement: The `PKMeasurement` structure might include forced unwrapping, which could reduce the reliability of the application.

-# Performance and Optimization:
+## Performance and Optimization:

   - PKMeasurementOptimize: Manages automatic JSON encoding and decoding using the Codable protocol, often resulting in faster and optimized performance.
   - KMeasurement: Manually implementing encode and decode processes can lead to performance issues, especially when working with large datasets.

-# General Design and API Conformance
+## General Design and API Conformance

  - PKMeasurementOptimize: Provides greater compliance with `Swift API Design Guidelines`.
 Effective use of Codable allows for a clearer and more comprehensive `API design`.
  - KMeasurement: Manually implemented encode and decode processes may increase the complexity of API design and require developers to focus on more details.

-# Error Handling:
+## Error Handling:

  - PKMeasurementOptimize: Codable operations are generally safer and provide automatic error handling.
  - PKMeasurement: Manual operations may require explicit error handling, making the code more sensitive and error-prone.